yaheyaelsaid20/A03/readme.md

 PART 1: Directions on Using Webstorm for MAC:

 1.)
-Using NJIT email account login to JetBrains and signup for free products.
+Using NJIT email account login to JetBrains and signup for free products. https://www.jetbrains.com/community/education/#students

 2.)
-Download Webstorm by going on to jetbrain and select develop tools and select webstorm and clickdownlaod.
+Download Webstorm by going on to jetbrain and select develop tools and select webstorm and click downlaod. https://www.jetbrains.com/webstorm/

 3.)
-Create a github account using njit email account.
+Create a github account using njit email account. https://github.com/

 4.)
 Download git from https://git-scm.com/downloads, follow insturction for MacOs.
 Download via MacoOS terminal CLI.